traedamatic/CakePHP2.1-App-Template-/README.md

 git clone git@github.com:traedamatic/CakePHP2.1-App-Template-.git app
 ```

-Now, you can start your Webserver and build for app..
+Now, you can start your Webserver and build your app...

 (...)